Yuvrajzinjurde/FCC-PRACTICAL-TYPESCRIPT/Readme.md

     - WE can create arrays of defferent data types.
     - Values can not be assigned to the arrays of type empty array or object.

+  - `Interface - Fundamentals`

+    - Allows to setup shape for objects (only objects)

 - `REACT`
 - `STORE`